 Coping with caring for an ill spouse.
+Tips for the challenges behind caring.

 Chronic illness can happen to anyone.
 Many people are affected by it, but no one talks about spousal caregivers, for whom caring for an ill spouse can be really challenging.